apify/apify-docs/docs/actor/quick_start.md

 Go to the [Actor](https://my.apify.com/actors) section in the app, create a new actor and go to **Source** tab.
 Paste the following Node.js code into the **Source code** editor:

     const Apify = require('apify');

     Apify.main(async () => {
        console.log('Hello world from Actor!');
     });

-Click **Quick run** to build and run your actor.
+Click **▷ Run** to build and run your actor.
 After the run is finished you should see something like:

 ![Apify actor run log](/img/docs/actor/run-log.png)